 Alan Kingsberg has been teaching TV Writing at Columbia University since 1999.
-His students have written for 30 ROCK, WEEDS, NEW GIRL, THE ORIGINALS, SMASH, LAW AND ORDER, VEGAS, ONION NEWS NETWORK, and CALIFORNICATION.
+His students have written for 30 ROCK, WEEDS, KIMMY SCHMIDT, STRANGER THINGS, NARCOS, NEW GIRL, MOZART IN THE JUNGLE, SMASH and LAW AND ORDER.
 His class is now available to the public.

 8 WEEK COURSE